All Episodes

 I mean, this is common.

-But when Reagan finished an appearance, Sam Donaldson would either shout a question, and then everybody would start shouting questions as Reagan walked away, and they kept it up, and the whole point was to make Reagan appear aloof and unresponsive and sometimes even senile, feeble, deaf, unable to hear.
+But when Reagan finished an appearance, Sam Donaldson would either shout a question, and then everybody would start shouting questions as Reagan walked away, and they kept it up.

 It was all part of a campaign.

-We went back, who found this is 19 uh Daily Caller found this.
+It's 19 Daily Caller found this.

-In fact, the outfit that the Chatsworth Osborne Jr.'s outfit went back and found a 1987 AP story.
+In fact, the outfit, the Chatsworth Osborne Jr.'s outfit, went back and found a 1987 AP story, why do grown men and women shout at President Reagan?

 In his piece, Connell explains and justifies aggressive behavior by reporters that cover the White House.

-Connell wrote, grown men and women are shouting at President Reagan atop of their lungs, they do it for a living.
+Connell wrote, grown men and women are shouting at President Reagan at the top of their lungs.

 Get over it.

-He didn't write get over it.
+He didn't write, get over it.

 I threw it in there because that's what he means.